No products in the cart.

 When you buy from American Rattan you are buying from a better company in 2 main ways.
 First, we specialize in the Rattan and Wicker furniture industry and we are experts in the process for customizing your furniture the way you want it.
 When you order from us either online or with a representative you are getting your own personal experts and direct contact throughout the manufacturing process.
 Secondly, we know how to ship fully assembled furniture, whereas the big multi-product companies dont.
 We use specialized delivery companies who move large furniture items with no or very minimal damages compared to the big stores that use standard delivery and incur a huge damage rate.
 We know about the damages these companies encounter because customers call us for help in cleaning up their mess.
-We offer FREE DELIVERY for many of our products and always for any order of $1000 and more.
+We offer FREE DELIVERY for many of our products and always for any order of $1400 and more.
+How Buying Rattan and Wicker Furniture Helps the U.S. Economy

 Master Seargent (MSgt) Mark Mosher, aka.
 “Rattan Man(TM)”, a 21 year veteran of the U.S. Air Force had just started his retirement leave on September 1, 2001.
 He had begun his post retirement plans and had started his new Rattan furniture business.
 He didnt know it at the time but all of that planning was about to come to an abrupt halt.
 Just 11 days into his leave America was attacked by terrorists on that tragic day on 9-11-01.
 Immediately the Air Force cancelled MSgt Mosher’s retirement and he was ordered back to his base and back to active duty.
 Fortunately there were no further attacks on our country and 6 months later MSgt Mosher was again allowed to begin his retirement for a second time and this time it was permanent.
 Now he could focus on his new import furniture businesss in earnest and thats exactly what he’s been doing for the last nearly 20 years!
 The company Mark originally built was named “Pacific Imports” and included retail sales of imported Rattan and Wicker furniture as well as Antiques and Rosewood furniture from China as well.
 Then in 2008 Mark re-organized the company as American Rattan and Wicker and the focus has been on the retail sales of indoor and outdoor Rattan and Wicker furniture ever since.
 Mark has maintained a simple and straightforward customer service philosophy all of these years – “provide the best possible products, at the lowest possible prices, and with the best customer service”.
 And working with his team of hardworking, highly trained and knowledgeable consultants he has delivered on that promise.
 Mark chose Rattan and Wicker as a business because he loves the rustic and tropical look of the furniture.
 Mark is also the web designer and online marketing manager.
 Its important to note that Rattan and Wicker furniture can blend wonderfully with your current furniture and brings so much warmth and beauty to any setting.
 In fact Mark loves this furniture so much that he added his new trademark “The Rattan Man” to his business in 2016.
 You will see “The Rattan Man” when you visit this amazing store online at https://www.americanrattan.com/ After visiting and finding collections and styles you like its a great idea to call us at 1-888-265-4695 to discuss fabrics, availability, and other details with our knowledgeable team of Rattan consultants.